 - Failing to carefully examine your coverage as soon as your health starts failing.
 It is critically important from the outset to knowing exactly what your coverage offers and exactly what proof your policy requires.
 This is true even if you don’t think you want to file a claim right away.
 As soon as your health problems start impacting your work performance you should seek a careful, professional review of your coverage.
 Why?
 One example: some policies punish you for staying at work too long while sick.
 Crazy, but true.
 We have seen policies that do not pay any benefits if the insured stays at work more than 365 days after you first receive a diagnosis or experience symptoms from your condition.
 On the other hand we have seen policies that exclude coverage where the insured becomes disabled and stops working within the first 365 days of coverage under the policies.
 This kind of fine print is never highlighted during the sales process, but it abounds in the world of disability coverage.
 The reasons are too numerous to list as to why an early review of your coverage can lead to a better outcome for you and your family.

 - Filling out claim forms without knowing your exact terms of coverage.
 We have seen occasions when clients and their physicians say things in their claim forms that cause unnecessary problems because of the unique features of their coverage.
-A prime example is not fully understanding the policy definition of disability, and answering questions in a way that fall short of meeting your policy’s unique “disability” definition or would subject your claim to a coverage exclusion under the policy.
+A prime example is filing out forms and answering questions without fully understanding the policy definition of disability.
+Your answers may fall short of meeting the requirements of your policy’s unique “disability” definition and cause complications or even a denial.
+Sometimes clients answers questions that could subject your claim to a coverage exclusion under the policy.
 For instance, claim forms typically ask your attending physician to identify a date when your condition or disability began.
 An attending physician uncertain of the correct response and unaware of the meaning or significance of these questions can unwittingly subject your claim to a policy exclusion.
 The claim process is perilous even with expert counsel.
 Without it, the chance of expensive problems increases drastically.